alechenninger/monarch/README.md

 another.
 It can be tedious to copy these values among horizontal promotions, which do not inherit each other (say, a QA environment to a staging environment), as well as, finally, vertical promotions (say from QA and stage environments to a base configuration file which all environments inherit defaults from).
-This tool allows you to start with your end state: all environments get the new configuration, and allow to tool to generate the "horizontal" promotions from QA to stage, as well as the "vertical" promotion from QA and stage to their parent data source.
+This tool allows you to start with your end state, but be able to generate intermediate stages as you promote your release from one environment to another.
+Finally, when you are ready to generate your final state, redundant keys are removed.